 In this together.

 Wellness is an awareness and opportunity to make choices that create a fulfilling life experience.
-Wellness is active allowing room for growth and change.
+Wellness is active, allowing room for growth and change.
 Why wellness now?
-Wellness is not a new concept and there are many ways to view the integration of these ideas.
-However, during challenging times we can often go into survival mode.
+Wellness is not a new concept, and there are many ways to view the integration of these ideas.
+However, during challenging times we can go into survival mode.
 This is often a way we react to moments versus responding to moments effectively.
-When our reactions versus responses become frequent and more intense our wellness takes a back seat.
-A wellness focus now will serve as a reminder that we are more empowered than we sometimes feel, and that we have more supports than we know.
+When our reactions versus responses become frequent and more intense, our wellness takes a back seat.
+A wellness focus will serve as a reminder that we are more empowered than we sometimes feel and have more supports than we know.

-Wellness for the Mustang Community will focus on 8 dimensions or Wellness Wheel.
-It is important to note, these dimensions are not a prescription that must always occur in balance.
+Wellness for the Mustang Community will focus on 8 dimensions of the Wellness Wheel.
+It is important to note these dimensions are not a prescription that must always occur in balance.
 The dimensions are areas of awareness to assist with changing circumstances as needed or possible.
-Within each dimension below there are links or ideas of how to increase wellness with a focus on school resources in addition to your home or community.
+In each dimension section, you will find links for resources to support your wellness with a focus on school resources in addition to your home or community.

 8 Dimensions of Mustang Wellness (not in any order of importance, all have equal value)